jgagne/ajovt4-ls21-vskk/07-abstract-draft.md

 ## Brief

-> The first draft is a skeleton….just bare bones.
+> The first draft is a skeleton… just bare bones.
 The rest of the story comes later with revising.
 >
 > —[Judy Blume](http://judyblume.com)